Retail Efficiency: Tips for the Creation of Best Practices

 They can't do what brick-and-mortar retailers can do.
 They can’t create an emotional connection to an object.An online shopper can’t pick up an item and see how it feels around their wrist or drapes against their skin.

 Online retailers can't show serendipity.
-And their shopper can't be looking for a crib, and suddenly, there's an adorable frog umbrella.
+Their shoppers can't be looking for a crib when suddenly, there's an adorable frog umbrella.
 They’d be like, What the hell is that?

 Right, they can't do that.